devopserio/bedrock-flask-quickstart/README.md

 terraform output rendered_env_template
 ```

-This will provide you with a properly configured .env file template containing all the necessary AWS Secrets Manager secret names.
-You can use this template for local development by:
+This will provide you with a rendered .env template for local development.
+To create the .env file:

+1. Run `terraform output -raw rendered_env_template > .env`
-1. Copying the output to a new .env file in the root of your application directory during development.
+2. The command will create a .env file in your current directory that you can use for local development.

+**Note**: The .env file contains secret names.
+You'll need to replace these with actual secret values from AWS Secrets Manager for local development.

 ## Cleaning Up